AlphaBetaCourseraDelta/RepData_PeerAssessment1/PA1_template.md

 library(ggplot2)
 ```

+###1.
+Load the data (i.e., read.csv())
 Next, we bring in the file, which is unzipped and in the working directory.
+The data is in an unzipped file in the working directory.
 I specify that there is a header.

 ```r
 veryRawData <- read.csv("activity.csv", header=TRUE, na.strings="NA")